The Justice & Diversity Center: Bay Area Minority Law Student Scholarship Program

 University of San Francisco School of Law

 How do I apply for a scholarship?

-The application process is now closed.
-Check back in Spring 2014 for the 2014 application.
+Check back in Spring of 2015 for the application.

 Please contact Nicole Britton-Snyder at email@example.com if you have any questions.